43 Guai4 夬

 The 6th line

-Text: (The subject is trapped in a state of) nil howling (i.e. howling with no response), in the end there is misfortune.
+The subject is trapped in a state of null wailing (i.e. wailing with no response); in the end there is misfortune.

 Line 6 is the only feminine line remaining after the masculine has approached to position 5.
 It is useless to call for help (from line 3), or cry for forgiveness (from line 4), or shout with menace (to line 5).
 It will end with misfortune as the feminine is destined to be subdued, and the villain who obstinately adheres to evil is doomed to be defeated.